SDK and Git

 A branch is a pointer to a specific commits.
 Git offers a data structure that is really close to the C language memory model: each commit has a unique hash which can be seen like its address, and we have branches (and tags) that are just pointers to commits.

-You can create a new branch and switch to it using git checkout -b my-awesome-new-branch.
+You can create a new branch and switch to it using git checkout -b my-awesome-new-branch

-You can create a new branch at a specific commit using git branch a-new-branch <COMMIT_HASH>.
+You can create a new branch at a specific commit using git branch a-new-branch <COMMIT_HASH>

-You can move to another branch using git checkout <BRANCH_NAME> or git switch <BRANCH_NAME>.
+You can move to another branch using git checkout <BRANCH_NAME>

-You can delete a branch using git branch -d <BRANCH_NAME>.
+.
 If the branch have not been fully merged to your current location then Git will warn you and cancel the operation.
-You can force the deletion with git branch -D <BRANCH_NAME>.
+You can force the deletion with git branch -D <BRANCH_NAME>

 What happens if you delete a branch not fully merged ?
 Then, if the branch was the only pointer to this commit and no other pointer exists to successors of the commit, you should see many commits disappear.

-See the following example, On 1 and 2 we can see my location is tutorial-v1 branch, and the work-in-progress branch on 3 is not merged to my location (their commit history diverges):
+See the following example, On 1 and 2 we can see my location is tutorial-v1

-If I input git branch -d work-in-progress, here is what happen:
+If I input git branch -d work-in-progress

-So, is everything lost ?
-No !
-You can input git reflog that keeps an history of all commits that were checked-out for the past 30 days !
+that keeps an history of all commits that were checked-out for the past 30 days !

-From there you can easily re-create a branch on one of the "lost" commit with git branch <BRANCH_NAME> <COMMIT_HASH>.
+From there you can easily re-create a branch on one of the "lost" commit with git branch <BRANCH_NAME> <COMMIT_HASH>

-Create a new branch with git checkout -b wip to test various things explained on this section.
+Create a new branch with git checkout -b wip

 Create a new empty commit on this branch with git commit --allow-empty -m "An empty commit !"